CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 The first file to be selected is the **Integration Configuration File**.
 Please enter the path to the <u>dxlclient.config</u> file, including the file name.

 The next file to be selected is the **License Key** file.
 Please enter the path to the <u>license.xml</u> file, including the file name.

+For the Windows installer, the specified license and DXL configuration files will be copied to the “conf” folder in the installation directory during installation/upgrade.

 ####Email Configuration####
 CIS CSAT Pro must be able to connect to and utilize a valid SMTP server in order to send email messages.
 CIS CSAT Pro utilizes the Grails mail plugin for email communication.